joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-07-09-mobius-prism.md

 ## Solution

-the twist between the ends of the prism determines what prism face you end up on after one loop.
+The twist between the caps of the prism determines which prism face you end up on after one loop.

+### No twist

-for example, with no twist you stay on the same face and, so, each face forms its own distinct side of the prism.
+For example, with no twist each face maps to itself and, so, forms its own distinct side of the Möbius prism.

+### Hexagon, with $t=2$

-as another example, giving a hexagonal prism a twist of $2$ sets up the map
+As another example, giving a hexagonal prism a twist of $2$ sets up the map

 $$
   \begin{array}{c}
     123456 \\
-    \downarrow \\
+    \downarrow\downarrow\downarrow\downarrow\downarrow\downarrow \\
     345612
   \end{array}
 $$

-which splits the faces into two cycles $1 \rightarrow 3 \rightarrow 5 \rightarrow 1$ and $2 \rightarrow 4 \rightarrow 6 \rightarrow 2$ giving the prism two sides.
+which splits the faces into two cycles $1 \right 3 \rightarrow 5 \rightarrow 1$ and $2 \rightarrow 4 \rightarrow 6 \rightarrow 2$ giving the prism two sides.

 each face maps to another, and this dynamics groups the faces into cycles. because of the inherent symmetry, all cycles have the same size.